gemmanguen/prepare-for-GSAT/README.md

 # prepare-for-GSAT

+# GSAT consists of 2 test sections : Analytical Thinking and Logical Thinking.

+[Samsung Electronics] Full-time opportunity for international students

+NGUYEN MANH DUC(nguyenmanhduc18@gmail.com),

+you have passed the application screening stage.

-## GSAT consists of 2 test sections : Analytical Thinking and Logical Thinking.
+GSAT consists of 2 test sections : Analytical Thinking and Logical Thinking.

+Applicants may take the test on Personal Computer

+and alone in an independent test venue such as room at home or dormitory.

+Please check the followings carefully.

+[Candidate Number : 21498094]

+DEAR-422-11142113042354-067

 (1) https://www.hairlessly.xyz/2019/10/samsung-gsat-exam-in-south-korea.html